MarkoMuc/java-chat/README.md

 # Simple Java Chat Server and Client

-This was only tested on Windows.
-Im not sure where parts of the code were sourced from.
+I'm not sure where the Server and Client connection and all messaging code are sourced from.
+The JSON and other commands are what I added.

 - `!?` to get commands.
 - `!w [user]` to whisper/private message.